-Bouncing Back from Uncertainty: A Strategic Perspective for Organisations
+Bouncing Back from Uncertainty: What Organisations Can Do

 2020 has been a challenging year for every human being on the planet, to put it mildly, and organizations are no exception.
 The COVID-19 pandemic has precipitated one of the biggest financial and economic crises in living memory and shows no signs of being stamped out just yet.

 In this uncertainty-fraught year, how do businesses regroup and gird their loins, so to speak, ride out these stressful times, and come out stronger?

 Here we bring you a compilation of the best practices and strategies to bounce back from the uncertainties of this crisis: